How Will Technology Evolve as Our Kids Grow Up?

 Tech, such as 3D printing and self-driving cars, will be outdated technology when our children’s generation reaches adulthood.

-The world will change and be much different than the one that we now know.
+The world will change and be much different from the one that we now know.
 It is difficult to envision what will be cutting edge when our children are fully participating in the consumer market and how the world will change.
 How will much will technological advancements evolve when our children grow up?

 Technology has the ability to affect how we communicate with one another.
 We have already witnessed the loss of the age of small talk with the implementation of smartphones in our everyday lives.
 It is now more taboo to call one another than it is to text or email, even in the professional world.